 The meeting, as explained by President Chavez, is aimed at the massive building decent housing for those affected by the constant rains that have plagued the country.

 Chavez will be accompanied by the housing, economic and employment committee.
 Among those attending is the Minister of Industries and Mines of the Islamic Republic of Iran, Ali Akbar Mehrabian.

-What a meeting: “Bolivarian Republic of Venezuela” and “Islamic Republic of Iran“.
-The names of the ministers are also very ridiculous, “minister of popular power …”.
+What a meeting: “Bolivarian Republic of Venezuela” and “Islamic Republic of Iran“. :roll: The names of the ministers are also very ridiculous, “minister of popular power …”.
 But was not it “the Bolivarian Republic”?
 And power is not “chavista”, rather than popular?

 An Iranian-born Canadian resident has been sentenced to death after spending two years in an Iranian prison, his supporters have learned.
 Supporters of Saeed Malekpour say the 35-year-old man has been tortured and forced to confess to “Internet offences” since he was arrested while visiting his ailing Iranian father in 2008.

 Here is the letter he wrote to Iranian Judiciary about the torture he has endured.
 An excerpt:

 While I remained blindfolded and handcuffed, several individuals armed with their fists, cables, and batons struck and punched me.
 At times, they would flog my head and neck.
 Such mistreatment was aimed at forcing me to write what the interrogators were dictating and to compel me to play a role in front of the camera based on their scenarios.
 Sometimes, they used extremely painful electrical shock that would paralyze me temporarily.
 Once in October 2008, the interrogators stripped me while I was blindfolded and threatened to rape me with a bottle of water.